-There are three suites in Casa Cuixmala itself, 10 freestanding casitas, six bungalows and three private villas.
+There are four suites in Casa Cuixmala itself, 10 freestanding casitas, six bungalows and three private villas.

 Double rooms from £478.26 ($655), including tax at 19 per cent.

 You can hop on board Cuixmala’s 47ft sailing boat available for trips to the nearby Chamera Islands nature reserve, and there’s a smaller Boston Whaler available for fishing jaunts.

 At the hotel

 25,000 acres of grounds with three beaches; free WiFi in the casas; tennis courts; yoga studio; boutique; biodynamic farm; turtle foundation; airstrip and DVD library.
 In rooms: TV, minibar stocked with (free) soft drinks and local beer, Bose Bluetooth speakers.
 The private villas each come with a full complement of staff.

 Our favourite rooms

 Casa Cuixmala was Sir Jimmy’s private house, so it’s only natural that it would be the most the most gasp-inducingly opulent part of the hotel.
 Bearing more than a passing resemblance to Florence’s Duomo, it has four suites (the Master Suite has an outdoor Jacuzzi overlooking the beach), a TV room and lounges and dining rooms galore.
 Guests staying in the charming standalone casitas – set away from the main house in the hills behind it – overlook the coconut plantations and distant ocean, and share a pool, clubhouse and restaurant at Casa Gomez.
 For the utmost privacy, book one of the villas (Casa Torre, Casa Alborada or Casa La Playa), each of which have a private pool, chef and host.

 The villas all have their own private pool area, and the casitas share a pool overlooking the coconut groves.
 The pool at Casa Cuixmala is generally reserved for guests in the main house's suites and bungalows, but can be used by guests staying in casitas on request.
 There's poolside service at Casa Cuixmala, where you can order exotic fruit skewers, sorbets and icy drinks to your lounger.